awsdocs/amazon-fsx-windows-user-guide/doc_source/creating-joined-ad-file-systems.md

 **Note**
 Ensure that the service account you provided has permissions delegated to the OU that you specify here or to the default OU if you don’t specify one\.

-1. Enter at least one, and no more that two, values for **DNS Server IP Addresses** for the self\-managed Microsoft AD directory\.
+1. Enter at least one, and no more than two, values for **DNS Server IP Addresses** for the self\-managed Microsoft AD directory\.

 1. Enter a string value for **Service account username** for the account on your self\-managed AD domain, such as `ServiceAcct`\.
 Amazon FSx uses this user name to join to your Microsoft AD domain\.
 **Important**